neXau/emporium-storefront-fork/README.txt

 = 2.1.1 - 2016-09-02 =
 * Fix - Changed some customizer settings transport from postMessage to refresh for live preview of changes.
 * Fix - Secondary navigation dropdown styling.
 * Dev - Restructured the way objects are initiated.
-Objects are now initiated into an accessible global $storefront for access to hooks.
+Objects are now initiated into an accessible global $emporium for access to hooks.
 Kudos [@jtsternberg](https://github.com/jtsternberg).

 = 2.1.0 - 2016-08-24 =
 * Feature - Lots of SEO enhancements.
 Kudos [@opportus](https://github.com/opportus).